-The notion of distinct products calls up some complex issues.
+A complex issue relates to the notion of "distinct products".
 In legal cases, two products are deemed distinct if, in the absence of tying or bundling, consumers would purchase the products separately.
 This obviously is a vague criterion.
 The act of purchasing separately depends on pricing, delivery, guarantee, and assembly offerings.
 It furthermore has conceptual drawbacks.
-For one thing, economic theory, with its emphasis on a fine partition of goods, is of little help in drawing a line between distinct and non-distinct products.
-Does the fact that Ikea or Shaker Workshop offers their customers to pay less for furniture that they assemble themselves (or, in the latter case, a choice between cheap non-assembled and expensive assembled furniture) imply that other furniture makers, who only deliver assembled furniture engage in a tie?
-Economic theory would simply treat non-assembled furniture as items of lower quality than assembled furniture (and, similarly, a disabled software program as an inferior version of the fully-enabled version).11
+For one thing, economic theory with its emphasis on a fine partition of goods is of little help in drawing a line between distinct and non-distinct products.
+Does the fact that Ikea or Shaker Workshop offer their customers to pay less for furniture to be assembled by the consumer (or in the latter case a choice between cheap non-assembled and expensive assembled furniture) imply that other furniture makers, who only deliver assembled furniture engage in a tie?
+Economic theory would just treat non-assembled furniture as items of lower quality than assembled furniture (and similarly a disabled software program as an inferior version of the fully-enabled version12).